PhucPower300121/Onipat/README.md

 5. Select the folder containing the Onipat code.
 6. You're all set!
 Just click the Onipat icon on your toolbar and start exploring.

+🔄 How to Update

+1. Download the latest version from this repo.
+2. Replace the old files in your Onipat folder with the new ones.
+3. Go to `chrome://extensions`, find Onipat, and click the Reload icon.
+Done!

 ### 🤝 Contribution

 This code is released under the **MIT License**, so feel free to use, modify, and share it.
 If you find a bug or have an idea, don't hesitate to open an **issue** or submit a **pull request**!